-Temperature extremes entail periods of either excessive heat or extreme cold.
-Excessive heat is generally defined as periods when the normal high temperature is exceeded by 10 degrees.
+Extreme heat is generally defined as periods when the normal high temperature is exceeded by 10 degrees.
 In the summer, this would equal approximately 90 degrees in North Bennington (Table 10).
-Excessive heat is recorded at other times but does not have the health consequences of summer periods.
-In addition, the heat index, which factors in the high relative humidity levels of summer, is also a factor.
+Extreme heat is recorded at other times but does not have the health consequences of summer periods.
+The heat index, which factors in the high relative humidity levels of summer, is also a factor.
 However, relative humidity is not recorded at area weather stations, so the history of heat index can't be calculated.